 Third, the Net Worth Sweep has caused the Companies to incur tens of billions of dollars in additional debt to finance unlawful dividends.
 Because many of the Companies' assets are valued based on assumptions about future financial performance or marked to market (i.e., valued according to fluctuating market prices), increases in the Companies' net worth are not necessarily associated with corresponding increases in cash on hand.
-Deferred tax assets, for example, appear on the Companies' balance sheets when management concludes that it is likely that the Companies will eventually be able to use them to offset future tax liability, but the recognition of those assets is an accounting decision that does not generate any cash.
-The result is that a cash dividend linked solely to net worth may need to be financed through borrowing.
+Recognition of deferred tax assets, for example, is an accounting decision that does not generate any cash.
+The result is that a cash dividend linked solely to net worth may need to be financed through new borrowing.
 Indeed, the Companies incurred substantial additional debt in 2013 in order to pay cash dividends under the Net Worth Sweep.
-See Compl. ¶ 126-27.
+See Compl. ¶¶ 124-25.
 Ordering the Companies to pay debt-financed dividends when they are in conservatorship is inimical to FHFA's statutory duties to "preserve and conserve" the Companies' assets, 12 U.S.C. § 4617(b)(2)(D)(ii), and to place them in a "sound and solvent" condition, id. § 4617(b)(2)(D)(i).
 Such forced borrowing for Companies operating under federal conservatorship is financially reckless and clearly exceeds the authority granted to FHFA as conservator.

 Fourth, the government has openly vowed that, far from rehabilitation, the Net Worth Sweep is aimed specifically at winding down the Companies' operations.
 At the time of the Net Worth Sweep, Treasury proclaimed that it would "expedite the wind down of Fannie Mae and Freddie Mac" and make "sure that every dollar of earnings that [each firm] generate[s] will be used to benefit taxpayers," such that the Companies "will be wound down and will not be allowed to retain profits, rebuild capital, and return to the market in their prior form."
-Compl. ¶ 118 (quoting Treasury Net Worth Sweep Press Release).
+Compl. ¶ 117 (quoting Treasury Net Worth Sweep Press Release).
 FHFA similarly told Congress that its goal was to "move the housing industry to a new state, one without Fannie Mae and Freddie Mac."
-Compl. ¶ 121 (quoting FHFA, 2012 REP. TO CONG. at 13).
+Id. ¶ 120 (quoting FHFA, 2012 REP. TO CONG. at 13).
 FHFA's Acting Director Edward DeMarco tied the Net Worth Sweep to this goal, telling Congress that it "reinforce[d] the notion that the [Companies] will not be building capital as a potential step to regaining their former corporate status."
 Id. (second alteration in original) (quoting DeMarco Statement Before S. Comm. on Banking, Hous. & Urban Affairs).
 That statement is consistent with Mr. DeMarco's testimony in other litigation concerning the Net Worth Sweep, during which he stated that he had no intention of returning Fannie and Freddie to private control and that FHFA's objective "was not for Fannie and Freddie Mac to emerge from conservatorship" because he perceived the Companies' charters to be "flawed."
-Compl. ¶ 97.
-It is also consistent with statements by a key While House official who said that the Net Wort Sweep "closed off [the] possibility that [Fannie and Freddie] ever[] go (pretend) private again" and confirmed that the Net Worth Sweep's "substance and intent" was to ensure that the Companies would not "come back to life" by using "their profits . . . to re-capitalize themselves." $Id. \ \P 93$ .
+Compl. ¶ 95.
+It also is consistent with statements by a key White House official who said that the Net Wort Sweep "closed off [the] possibility that [Fannie and Freddie] ever[] go (pretend) private again."
+Id. ¶ 92.